Application is open for the 2021 and 2022 Artist in Residency Sessions.

 With the mission to support artistic dialogue, ChaNorth provides emerging and mid-career artists an environment that fosters cross-disciplinary exchange of ideas, perspectives and expertise.
 Each month-long session has 5 to 7 artists, which ChaNorth curates with the aim of creating small, dynamic, diverse, interactive groups.
 ChaNorth is a Self-Directed Residency.
 The residency program offers space, time, and inspiration to make new work at the same time promote interest, awareness and understanding of visual arts in a rural community through engagement with the artists.

-This year we had to introduce the application fee due to high number of applications, the two stage selection process, involving a jury panel and conducting 70 phone/skype interviews.
+A few years ago we had to introduce the application fee due to high number of applications, the two stage selection process, involving a jury panel and conducting 70 phone/skype interviews.
 Thank You for your understanding.

 ChaNorth is a Self-Directed Residency.
 The residency program offers space, time, and inspiration to make new work.